influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 Paths are a series of keys seperated by a dot, ie "obj.sub_obj" Paths should not lead to an JSON array, but a single object.
 An error message will be thrown if a path describes an array.
+Further reading for path syntax can be found here: https://github.com/tidwall/gjson

 As an example, if you had the json:
 `json